+My experience of my late husband's last few weeks at home.
 Everyone turned to me.
 It was ultimately my decision.
 Would my husband die in a hospital or at home?
 My in-laws, my brother, a couple of friends and the social worker all looked at me expectantly.
-We were standing on the back deck where only weeks before we had gathered with many friends and family...
+We were standing on the back deck where...
 Continue Reading →

 As a terminal cancer carer, how to remain grounded and practice self care but at the same time remain linked to everyone and keep everyone updated?